AntonFagerberg/rackla/README.md

 ```

 ### flat_map
-Takes a `Rackla` struct, applies the specified function to each of the
+Takes a `Rackla` type, applies the specified function to each of the
-elements encapsulated in it and returns a new `Rackla` struct with the
+elements encapsulated in it and returns a new `Rackla` type with the
 results.
-The given function must return a `Rackla` struct.
+The given function must return a `Rackla` type.

 This function is useful when you want to create a new request pipeline based
 on the results of a previous request.
 In those cases, you can use
 `Rackla.flat_map` to access the response from the request and call
 `Rackla.request` inside the function since `Rackla.request` returns a
-`Rackla` struct.
+`Rackla` type.

 Example:
 ```elixir